The Exhibition

 Razvan Caracas – Computational mineralogist CNRS (Paris) & PHAB (Oslo).

-The IMPACT team members are: Mandy Bethkenhagen, Tim Bögels, Renata Brandelli, Anais Kobsch, Zhi Li, Adrien Saurety, Natalia Solomatova, Xi Zhu
+The IMPACT team members are: Mandy Bethkenhagen, Tim Bögels, Anais Kobsch, Zhi Li, Adrien Saurety, Natalia Solomatova, Xi Zhu

 The HIDDEN team members are: Ana Anzulovic, Anne H. Davis, Sarah Figowy